 You might be surprised to learn that, even though people tend to use the terms interchangeably, there's a legal difference.
 In the United States, sanitizers are agents that destroy 99.999 percent of bacteria in 30 seconds during the Official Detergent Sanitizer Test (a public health test).
 A good way to understand the logic behind this test is to think of a bartender washing glasses.
 He'll have to kill as many germs as possible in a short time to be able to put the glasses away quickly.

-On the other hand, disinfectants are products that destroy all organisms in 10 minutes during the AOAC Use Dilution Test, a test regulated by the EPA to determine the efficiency of disinfectants.
+On the other hand, disinfectants are products that destroy all organisms (including infectious fungi and bacteria) in 10 minutes during the AOAC Use Dilution Test, a test regulated by the EPA to determine the efficiency of disinfectants.
 In a hospital situation it's more important to kill all germs even if it takes longer rather than to kill most of them quickly.